La Terraza del Casino restaurant - Madrid, Spain

-After 30 years of continuous service, the Terraza restaurant, a high-ceilinged space comprising a series of bright rooms linked by arched doorways, was overdue for a spruce-up.
+After 30 years of continuous service, La Terraza del Casino restaurant, a high-ceilinged space comprising a series of bright rooms linked by arched doorways, has become a modern classic.

-The designer Jaime Hayon has intruded lightly on the historic space, though he manages to inject quiet moments of youthful levity and humour through his trademark love for geometric shapes.
-He sets the scene at the reception by hanging a chandelier of polished metal and bulbs that, on second glance, morphs into the shape of a smiling face.
-From there, the Spaniard riffs off harlequin themes with black and white chequered marble floors, coloured glass, and canary yellow seats in a sea of white drapery.
+The designer Jaime Hayon who redesigned its interiors 10 years ago has just returned for a spruce-up.
+In 2007 he intruded lightly on the historic space, injecting quiet moments of youthful levity and humour through his trademark love for geometric shapes.
+He set the scene at the reception by hanging a chandelier of polished metal and bulbs that, on second glance, morphs into the shape of a smiling face.
+From there, the Spaniard riffed off harlequin themes with black and white chequered marble floors, coloured glass, and canary yellow seats in a sea of white drapery.

 For La Terraza del Casino redux, Hayon has brightened the palette considerably, transforming the greys and whites of the original design into a vivid tropical palette of blue and yellow accents set against a pale green interior.
 New ceramics, vases and objects and banana leaf palms were selected to add energy, combining to create an upbeat sense of glamour.